Safeguarding

 It is important that we teach our students, recognising that they are between 16 and 19 years old, how to stay safe.
 This reflects the contextual safeguarding risks in and around Lambeth where the academy is based.
 Currently, this means ensuring students knowing about:

-• child criminal exploitation, including ‘county lines’
+- child criminal exploitation, including ‘county lines’

-• serious youth violence, including knife crime
+- serious youth violence, including knife crime

-• child sexual exploitation, including for boys
+- child sexual exploitation, including that for boys

-• protection from radicalisation, extremism and terrorism
+- protection from radicalisation, extremism and terrorism

 We work with a variety of agencies, including the police, in helping to educate our students on staying safe.
 We also have our personal, relationship, social and health education programme that specifically maps out and plan what and how students will learn to stay safe over the course of both Years 12 and 13.